internetofdongs/IoD-ButtSniffer/README.md

 ## Errata

 On boot, dnsmasq/dhcpd will show an error, just ignore it.
 I still need to figure this out.
-Its an issue with the interfaces file and dhcpcd.conf file
+Its an issue with the interfaces file and dhcpcd.conf file.
+Anyone want to fix this for me?

 ## TO DO

 Menus and install questions to allow various configuration options
-Tons of tweaks to the Kismet config
+Tons of tweaks to the Kismet config (updated for Raspian 2018-3-13 and Kismet Dev as of March 30th, 2018)